ical10/uxb-prototype/README.md

 - Every registry item are compatible with the `shadcn` CLI.
 - We have also added v0 integration using the `Open in v0` api.

+## About component and registry
+- UI page can be accessed at root `/`.
+- Registry is served as static files under `/r/complex-component.json`.
+- Registry component, hook, and lib files are stored in `/registry/new-york/blocks/complex-component/`.
+- Install the component via CLI using `shadcn add` command.

 ## Documentation

 Visit the [shadcn documentation](https://ui.shadcn.com/docs/registry) to view the full documentation.